AllenInstitute/blue_sky_workflow_engine/README.rst

 ########################
 A workflow scheduler that integrates the celery messaging library with a django admin interface.

-Documentation for this packatge and a reference workflow are available at `alleninstitute/blue_sky_reference <https://github.com/AllenInstitute/blue_sky_reference>_`
+Documentation for this package and a reference workflow are available at `alleninstitute/blue_sky_reference https://github.com/AllenInstitute/blue_sky_reference

 support
 #######